lowrycito/handbook/pages/study-manual-general-handbook-12-primary.md

 - Prepare to have their own eternal family.
 - Strive to be worthy to receive a temple recommend at the appropriate age.
 - Prepare to make and keep covenants and receive temple ordinances, including eternal marriage.
-- Learn about their extended families and ancestors (see [My Family: Stories That Bring Us Together](https://assets.churchofjesuschrist.org/a3/6d/a36d2fc1743311ee97a6eeeeac1e7b776ff34d50/my_family_stories_that_bring_us_together.pdf "https://assets.churchofjesuschrist.org/a3/6d/a36d2fc1743311ee97a6eeeeac1e7b776ff34d50/my_family_stories_that_bring_us_together.pdf")).
+- Learn about their extended families and ancestors.
 - Identify ancestors who need temple ordinances (see [FamilySearch.org](https://www.familysearch.org "https://www.familysearch.org")).
-- Prepare to participate in baptisms and confirmations for the dead.
+- Prepare to participate in proxy baptisms and confirmations in the temple.
-- Participate in indexing with a family member (see [FamilySearch.org/indexing](https://www.familysearch.org/indexing "https://www.familysearch.org/indexing")).
+- Participate in family history volunteer activities with a family member (see [25.4.3](/study/manual/general-handbook/25-temple-and-family-history-work?lang=eng&id=title_number24-p121#title_number24 "/study/manual/general-handbook/25-temple-and-family-history-work?lang=eng&id=title_number24-p121#title_number24")).

 ![woman and child looking at computer](https://www.churchofjesuschrist.org/imgs/0e0894014b3011ed9712eeeeac1ed5077a370c71/full/%21500%2C/0/default)